 A manual reconfiguration of the model then moves the model back into the "Cisco IOS - SSH Capable" Device Family.

-The device is responding to the SNMP but not the up enough to respond to SSH.
+The device is responding to the SNMP but is not all the way up enough to respond to SSH.

 Release : Any